 - Review your progress after a week.
 See what difference it made to your personal life and work.

+Before it gets too late, we got to understand and realize how social media destroys relationships.
 Digital experiences, appreciations, and flaunting can give you happiness momentarily, you need to focus on real-life relationships and true emotions because they are the ones that will shift your perspective and bring in true happiness.

 The comparison and validation trap